A plugin from one manufacturer can stop a plugin from another manufacturer from:

 Normal users familiar with their desktop plug-ins can hardly be criticized for using non-certified plug-ins when you can hardly expect them to understand any of these arcane technical issues, still less comply with them.

 There are many Adobe Acrobat and Adobe Reader plug-ins that can load (by design) only in certified mode.
 One example is all documents protected with “Adobe DRM” security handler (so-called eBooks).
 Certified mode assures that all other plug-ins, loaded with those ones, have been also certified by Adobe.
-However, with this vulnerability, the plug-in with forged signature can perform virtually everything, including but not limited to:
+However, with this vulnerability, a plug-in with forged signature can perform virtually everything, including but not limited to:

 Don’t just take our word for it, if you think plug-ins can’t compromise your security then read what Byran Guignard, an Adobe Certified expert, has to say.